lukasz-madon/awesome-remote-job/README.md

   1. [Envato](https://envato.com/careers) - Maker of ThemeForest and other online marketplaces.
 MySQL, Ruby, Rails, JavaScript.
 Distributed team with HQ in Melbourne, Australia.
   1. [Ergeon](https://www.ergeon.com/careers/) - Home Services and construction company.
 An all-remote company with HQ in Palo Alto, California, but hiring worldwide.
   1. [Etsy](https://www.etsy.com/careers) - Marketplace for artists.
 MySQL, Memcache, PHP.
 Offices in Dublin, Paris, San Francisco, New York, London and Melbourne.
   1. [ExportData](https://www.exportdata.io/team) - Export, search & analyse Twitter data.
 Ruby, Rails, React.JS, Terraform, AWS.
+(According to their website, ExportData was shutdown, due to Twitter's higher cost.
+That you have to use Fedica instead.)
   1. [Eyeo](https://eyeo.com/en/jobs/) - Maker of AdBlock Plus.
 Main office in Cologne, Germany.
   1. [Factorial](https://factorialhr.com/) - A Human Resources management platform for SMEs
   1. [Feeld](https://feeld.co/) - Dating app for couples and singles.